pFlow-dev/pflow-editor/README.md

 # pflow-editor

-Source code for the editor used at https://pflow.dev/p/
+Source code for the Petri-net editor hosted at https://pflow.dev/p/

-## Status

-beta - still working on finishing touches
+This project hosts a live version of this library https://github.com/pFlow-dev/metamodel-js allowing users to test models as they are developed.